by-jp/www.byjp.me/content/notes/twitter/9336619232399360/index.md

 tags:
 - imported
 - from-twitter
+- from-foursquare
 location:
   latitude: 51.6092695
   longitude: -0.0485735
 ---
-Now at the checkout and I forgot the bulbs… \(@ IKEA) https://4sq.com/coWg28
+Now at the checkout and I forgot the bulbs… \(@ IKEA)